The EU Delegation to the United Nations in New York coordinates with the 27 EU countries to ensure they speak with one voice.

 The EU also works closely with the UN Secretariat and its agencies, funds and programmes on a range of global issues, including:

-Together the EU and its member countries provide the UN with 30 % of its regular budget and 33 % of its peacekeeping budget.
-Collectively, they are the UN’s largest financial contributor.
+Together the EU and its member countries provide the UN with 24% of its regular budget and 24% of its peacekeeping budget.
+Collectively, we remain the UN’s largest financial contributor.

 Each summer, the EU adopts its Priorities for the UN General Assembly, which guides the Delegation’s work for the coming year.